coder/docs/index.md

 ---

-Coder moves software development to your cloud, centralizing an organization's development initiatives and unlocking substantial gains in both developer velocity and enterprise security.
+Coder moves software development to your cloud, centralizing an organization's development initiatives and unlocking gains in both developer velocity and enterprise security.

 <div class="get-started">
   <div>
-  <h2>Workflow</h2>
+  <h2>Environments</h2>

   <p>
-    Learn all the tips and tricks to maximize your productivity with Coder.
+    Welcome to your new computer in the cloud.
   </p>

   <a href="./environments/getting-started.md">